 I once had to take a dog in my care to the vet to remove part of a tick that I had failed to fully get out.
 As a precaution, he put her on medication for Lyme disease.
 The vet didn’t stock it, so he sent me to my pharmacy to get it filled.
 When I received the quote from the pharmacy, I almost passed out.
 I purchased just enough to last me until I could have the medicine delivered by an online source.
 The savings were enormous!

 On the flip side, sometimes certain drugs cost less when purchased from a human pharmacy compared to buying them from your vet or even a vet pharmacy.
 Do your research before buying.

 This principle applies to in-store purchases, too.
-The same can of dog food will have a different price at your grocery store, big box store like Target or Walmart, or pet-supply store.
-Regina advised checking prices online before purchasing in store.
+The same can of dog food will have a different price at your grocery store, a big box store like Target or Walmart, or a pet-supply store.
+Regina advised checking prices online before purchasing in-store.
 Pet supplies are often less expensive when purchased online (don’t forget to note the cost of shipping).

 For even more online savings, search for coupon codes (digital coupons redeemable at checkout) on websites like RetailMeNot.
 Kimberly suggested looking at the app RedLaser to compare online prices and InvisibleHand, a browser add-on that helps ensure you’re getting the lowest online prices available.
 Excuse me while I go download Invisible Hand right now!

 - Sign up for emails from your favorite retailers so you can stay up to date on their sales.

 - Clip coupons from the Sunday paper.
 You can also print coupons from your computer (check out the Krazy Coupon Lady for a searchable database of printable coupons).